-The National Land Cover Dataset (NLCD) is a national dataset that specializes in maps showing changes in vegetation and land use.
+The National Land Cover Dataset (NLCD) is one national dataset that specializes in maps showing changes in vegetation and land use.
 NLCD includes data that is updated about every five years and has data for 2001, 2006, 2011, 2016, and 2019.
 In general, the District vegetation and land use changes are minimal over the past 20 years.
 The pine beetle epidemic and Mullen Fire (see Figure 24) have had the greatest impact on land cover in the District over the past fifteen years.
-Table 11 shows the percentage of each land cover type.
-(NRCS, n.d.-d)
+Table 11 uses a NRCS cover dataset to show the percentage of each land cover type in the District in 2021.
+(NRCS, n.d.-c)

-Table 11: Land Cover Data from NRCS
+Table 11.
+Land Cover Data from NRCS